McCannLab/HomogenFishOntario/README.md

 )
 ```

-Once installed you can simply run:
+Once installed, you can simply reproduce the analysis like so:

 ```r
 HomogenFishOntario::pipeline()
 ```

 # An R :package:?